 Trouble in Mind is a six-part series exploring the intersections of the mental health and criminal justice systems in Texas.
 It examines the case of Andre Thomas, a death row inmate who began exhibiting signs of mental illness as a boy and committed a brutal triple murder in 2004.
 Blind because he pulled out both of his eyes while behind bars, Thomas awaits a federal court's decision on whether he is sane enough to be executed.
 This story is part of a collaboration with Texas Monthly magazine.
 Read the long-form narrative tale of the Andre Thomas case here.

-Andre Thomas had ripped out his own eye after a long history of mental instability when he was found competent to stand trial and was later sentenced to death.
-His case raises critical questions about how the justice system deals with mentally ill defendants and whether they should be exempt from the death penalty.
+Andre Thomas' case raises critical questions about how the justice system deals with mentally ill defendants who commit heinous crimes and whether they should be exempt from the death penalty.
 Full Story